The clustering of galaxies in the SDSS-III Baryon Oscillation Spectroscopic Survey: single-probe measurements from CMASS anisotropic galaxy clustering: Results

 \section{Results}

-Fig.\ref{fig:multipoles_cmass} shows the effective monopole ($\hat{\xi}_0$) and quadrupole ($\hat{\xi}_2$) measured from the BOSS CMASS galaxy sample, and Fig. \ref{fig:multipoles_lowz} displays those from the BOSS LOWZ galaxy sample compared with the theoretical models given the parameters measured.
+Fig.\ref{fig:multipoles_cmass} shows the effective monopole ($\hat{\xi}_0$) and quadrupole ($\hat{\xi}_2$) measured from the BOSS CMASS galaxy sample compared with the theoretical models given the parameters measured.
 For the CMASS sample, we also present the correlation function measured from the sample without including systematics weights for stars and seeing.
 We do not test with the systematics weights for fiber collisions and redshift failures because those only affect smallest scales (i.e. $s<20h^{-1}$Mpc, see \citealt{Ross:2012qm}).
-We show that the measurements from our methodology are robust against these systematics.
-We are using the scale range $s=56-200\,h^{-1}$Mpc (or $s=32-200\,h^{-1}$Mpc), and the bin size is 8 $h^{-1}$Mpc.
-The data points from the multipoles in the scale range considered are combined to form a vector, $X$, i.e., \be {\bf X}=\{\hat{\xi}_0^{(1)}, \hat{\xi}_0^{(2)}, ..., \hat{\xi}_0^{(N)}; \hat{\xi}_2^{(1)}, \hat{\xi}_2^{(2)}, ..., \hat{\xi}_2^{(N)};...\}, \ee where $N$ is the number of data points in each measured multipole; here $N=18$ (or $21$).
-The length of the data vector ${\bf X}$ depends on the number of multipoles used.
+We will show that the measurements from our methodology are robust against these systematics.
+The minimum $\chi^2$ per degree of freedom is 0.95 for the correlation function computed including the systematics weights; the one without including the systematics weights is 1.05.